zapier/visual-builder/docs/_docs/input-designer.md

 ![Zapier DateTime Field][image-13]

 DateTime fields let users enter dates and times, using their human readable values, machine readable datetimes, or standard English words for time like `tomorrow`.
-Zapier interperpates the date input from users and outputs a standard UNIX time to your API.
+Zapier interperpates the date input from users and outputs a standard [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) datetime to your API.

 > Learn more about how users can [modify dates and times in Zapier][2]{:target="_blank"}.